If there is one power tool that is without a doubt the most badass piece of kit you could own…

 Not all chainsaws come with all of these extra features as standard – so decide what is essential for you and go from there.

 Professional or commercial-grade chainsaws can run into thousands of dollars.
-Since this article is on the best cheap chainsaws on the market, I’ve limited the selection to the best I could find for under $170.
+Since this article is on budget-friendly chainsaws, I’ve limited the selection to the best I could find for under $200.